shermanloan/scejson-doc/doc/module-equalpmt.md

 third party, then the fee does not affect the loan calculation and should not be sent to the SCEX.
 If it is sent, then the value of this attribute should be set to false.

-Note that fees which calculate odd days interest (e.g. their `CalcType` is one of [`OddDays360`, `OddDays365`, `OddDaysActAct`, `OddDaysUnit360`, `OddDaysUnit365`]) will ignore the `IsLoanCost` field if set to a value of `true`, as they are not a loan cost.
-However, any odd days interest fees will be considered as part of the interest charge as far as the "In 5 Years" and "Total Interest Percentage" calculations are concerned.

 🟦 **Fee.MAPR***